stadium-software/datagrid-advanced-search/README.md

    6. CollapseOnClickAway
    7. Callback
    8. SelectedFilters
-3. Drag a Javascript action into the script and paste the Javascript below unaltered into the action
+3. Drag a Javascript action into the script and paste the Javascript below into the action
+4. Do not make any changes to any of this script
 ```javascript
 /* Stadium Script v3.2.1 https://github.com/stadium-software/datagrid-advanced-search */
 let scope = this;